GAIA-UNIL/G2S/DOCUMENTATION.md

 - `OUTPUT`: emitted result artifacts with resolved shape and encoding

 These log lines are for operators and debugging only.
 They should not be parsed as the authoritative machine-readable state channel.

+## Interface display behavior

+Bindings now separate transport/state from display:

+- `-showLogs` enables live display of newly appended `log_<job>` and `warning_<job>` text while the job runs
+- `-returnMeta` returns the final parsed `meta_<job>` key/value payload to the caller
+- Python displays warnings in orange/yellow-ish ANSI text and errors in red before warning/exception propagation
+- MATLAB warnings are non-fatal again, while fatal errors still abort the call

+## Algorithm logging conventions

+The human-readable log is now expected to show both setup and effective behavior, not just raw argv.
+In practice this means:

+- successful image/grid loads should produce `INPUT` lines with the resolved source name, shape, variable count, encoding, and variable-type summary
+- resolved execution settings should produce `PARAM` lines after argument parsing and defaulting
+- emitted outputs should produce `OUTPUT` lines with the resolved artifact id and resulting shape

+For `-wPO`, the current conventions are:

+- `qs`: logs `path_optimization=true|false` because the flag is effective in QS simulation
+- `snesim`: logs `path_optimization_requested=true|false` so the request is visible in the operator log, even though the current scaffold does not expose the same effective mode as QS